Michael Maul

 Michael Maul (born 1978) is a German musicologist noted for his work on Johann Sebastian Bach.
-Maul was born in Leipzig, and is still based in the city, although his work at the Bach Archive has involved travel to archives and libraries across Germany in search of new sources relating to Bach.
+Maul was born in Leipzig, and is still based in the city, although his work at the Bach Archive has involved travel to archives and libraries elsewhere to explore sources relating to Bach.
 He is also artistic director of Leipzig's annual Bach festival.

 Education

 Maul was awarded a PhD by the University of Freiburg for a dissertation on Baroque opera.
-It formed the basis of his book Barockoper in Leipzig (1693-1720).
+It formed the basis of his book Barockoper in Leipzig (1693–1720).